 This is no ordinary Korean temple; Seokbulsa is built into the sides of sandstone cliffs on Geumjeongsan (Mt.
 Geumjeong), the highest mountain in Busan, and features impressive Buddha reliefs carved into the cliff walls.
 It is one of my personal favorites on my list of the 10 best temples to visit in Busan.

 Seokbulsa is small, and you’ll probably only spend about 30 minutes or less there, but combined with the hike it makes for a great half-day trip from the city center.
-The temple boasts breathtaking views, and observing its awe-inspiring features is an experience you won’t soon forget.
+Comparable to Bukhansan National Park near Seoul, the hike to Seokbulsa offers incredible city views over sprawling Busan.
+Hiking to an observing Seokbulsa’s awe-inspiring features is an experience you won’t soon forget.

 To round out the experience, you can soak in Heosimcheong Spa, one of the largest spas in the world, at the end of your experience (see the bottom of the article).
 In fact, the name of this district, Oncheon, means “hot spring” in Korean!